C-Ingalls/mixed-messages/README.md

   - [Project Status](#project-status)

 ## General Information
 Codecademy's Mixed Messages project to practice using Visual Studio, Git, and Github.

 ## Technologies Used
 * JavaScript

 ## Features
-* logs a randomly generated Vicious Mockery insault
+* logs a randomly generated Story Intro

 ## Project Status
 Project is: *in progress*